Financial-Times/sso-support/_posts/2016-07-19-user-guide-p2p-idp.md

 # How to sign in to your FT account via SSO

 Here's how you can view FT content directly on [www.ft.com](www.ft.com) or via an external FT article e.g. an email link or tweet.

-  1) In order to log in via SSO you will need to log out of FT.com initially.
-Providing you’re not already logged in to your FT account you’ll reach a barrier page, click sign in and you will be directed to the page below
+*Note - In order to log in via SSO you will need to log out of FT.com initially.
+The following link will ensure you are logged out: [Log me out of my FT account](https://accounts.ft.com/logout).*

+  **1)** Providing you’re not already logged in to your FT account, when you select an FT article you’ll reach a barrier page, click **'Sign in'** and you will be directed to the page below

 ![FT Login Page](/sso-support/assets/images/login-page.png)

-  2) Enter your email address but leave the password field blank and click ‘Sign in’
+  **2)** Enter your email address but leave the password field blank and click **‘Sign in’**

-  3) You'll be re-directed to your chosen FT article
+  **3)** You'll be re-directed to your chosen FT article

   3A) You may be re-directed to your company's sign-in page; if you're not already logged in, and asked to enter your work username and password.
 (Please note: not your FT password).
 You will then be logged into your FT account and taken back to the content you selected.